-- Hours earned over the summer must be turned in at the beginning of the school year by August 31st to qualify. - Hours earned during the first semester (August December) must be turned in by the second week of December to be counted. - The deadline for submitting community service hours for the second semester (January May) is the first week of May. - Hours not completed during the school year will carry over to the next school year.
-All hours must be fulfilled by graduation date.
+- Hours earned during the School Year must be turned in at the beginning of the next school year by August 31st to qualify. - Hours not completed during the school year will carry over to the next school year.
+All hours must be fulfilled by the graduation date.